Taxation of employment related shares

 She must pay tax on the discount amount of €14 per share (€60 less €46).
 Her employer makes the deduction through the payroll system.

-The cost of acquisition for CGT purposes will be €60 per share.
+The cost of acquisition for Capital Gains Tax (CGT) purposes will be €60 per share.

 - Example 2